 But HHS stopped short of issuing an explanation for the decline: it could be that people were previously enrolling who didn’t actually have a qualifying event, but it could also be that the process for enrolling had become more cumbersome due to the added verification step, deterring healthy enrollees from signing up.
 The vast majority of people who are eligible for SEPs do not enroll in coverage during the SEP, and this could be heightened by the new eligibility verification process.

 But for the time being, the eligibility pilot program and the enhanced verification are part of the SEP enrollment process in 2017.
 In the pilot program announcement, CMS noted that “all special enrollment period types will be subject to enhanced verification in some form, whether through the pilot or through other enhanced procedures.
 In particular, applications based on loss of minimum essential coverage will be included in the pilot.”
+This is all still true, but the eligibility verification will now apply to 100 percent of enrollmens, rather than 50 percent.

 Off-exchange special enrollment periods